A weight-formula for all highest weight modules, and a higher order parabolic category $\mathcal{O}$: Introduction

 More generally, holes can occur in a $\mathfrak{g}$-module $M(\lambda) \twoheadrightarrow V$ as follows.
 Suppose $\{ \alpha_h : h \in H \}$ is a set of pairwise ``orthogonal'' roots such that $\langle \lambda, \alpha_h^\vee \rangle \in \Z_{\geq 0}$ for all $h$ -- i.e., $H$ is an independent subset of $J_\lambda$.
 If $f_h \in \mathfrak{g}_{-\alpha_h}$ denotes a Chevalley generator, then applying the lowering operator-product

 to the highest weight line $V_\lambda$ can \textit{sometimes} yield zero.\footnote{We will index simple roots in such ``holes'' by $h \in H \subset I$.
 This index should not be confused with elements of $\mathfrak{h}$.} Whenever this happens, letting $\mathfrak{l}_H := \mathfrak{sl}_2^{\oplus H} + \mathfrak{h}$ denote the corresponding Levi, the set $\wt U(\mathfrak{l}_H) V_\lambda$ comprises the $\lambda$-shifted root-lattice points along a ``thickening'' of the boundary of its convex hull -- i.e., there is a hole in the interior of the convex hull.
 Clearly, whether or not this happens depends on (a)~the highest weight module $V$, and (b)~the independent subset $H \subset J_\lambda$ of nodes.
-The latter also shows that there are at most finitely many holes in $V$, each corresponding to a one-dimensional weight space of $M(\lambda)$ that consists of maximal vectors (i.e., vectors annihilated by all raising operators $e_i$).
+The latter also shows that there are at most finitely many holes in $V$, each corresponding to a {maximal} one-dimensional weight space of $M(\lambda)$ that consists of maximal vectors (i.e., vectors annihilated by all raising operators $e_i$). { Conversely, all the above products that do not kill $V_{\lambda}$-line (which are the non-relations in $V$ that) determine $\wt V$.
+In addition to these two perspectives or importance of holes (broadly, weights supported over independent sets - lost and surviving) in our study, we have from the previous work \cite{MDWF} of the second author : Raising operator actions (or integrability theory) on weight spaces lead to -- i.e., $\mathfrak{n}^+ V_{\mu}$ for each $\mu\in \wt V$ contain -- non-hole 1-dim. weights.}